IainStevenson/docker.multi.service.reverse.proxy/src/certificates.md

 They will be referenced in the Dockerfile with instructions following later to restore each file to its propeer place in each new image version.

-The myRootCA files do not need to included in container images they are used to add to the Windows certificate hive.
+The myStoreRootCA files do not need to included in container images they are used to add to the Windows certificate hive.

 # Add file COPIES to proxy dockerfile